Navigating Planar Topologies in Near-Optimal Space and Time: Determining Incidence of a Face in a Node

-\begin{lemma} The representation of Theorem~\ref{thm:basic} can be enriched with $o(m)$ bits so that, given a node $u$ and a face $x$, it answers in $O(f(m))$ time whether $u$ is in the frontier of $x$, for any $f(m) \in \omega(\log m)$. \end{lemma}
+If $u$ has at least $f(m)$ neighbors and $x$ is limited by at least $f(m)$ nodes, we map node $u$ and face $x$ to nodes $u'$ and $x'$ in $G^\#$ as explained, and determine if they are neighbors.
+Note that, since $x$ has at least $f(m)$ nodes in its frontier, node $x'$ has at least $f(m)$ neighbors.
+Node $u'$ also has at least $f(m)$ neighbors in $G^\#$, because it had in $G$ and it can only get further neighbors in $G^\#$.
+We then build on $S^\#$ the structures of Lemma~\ref{lem:neigh}, without explicitly representing $S^\#$, so that we can map $u'$ and $x'$ to the reduced sequence $(S^\#)'$ and solve the query in there.
+This adds $o(m)$ bits of space and completes the query in any time in $\omega(1)$.

-\paragraph{\bf Counting neighbors.} Ferres {\it et al.}~\cite{FFSGHN18} count the number of edges incident on a node $u$ (4.a) in $O(f(m))$ time using $O(m\log f(m)/f(m))$ bits.
-For nodes with degree below $f(m)$, they traverse the neighbors; for the others, they store the degree explicitly.
-Neighboring nodes or faces can be counted similarly, except that we can reach several times the same node or face.
-Thus, we need time $O(f(m)\log f(m))$ on nodes with degree below $f(m)$ in order to remove repetitions; for higher-degree nodes we store the correct number explicitly.
-We then obtain $O(f(m)\log f(m))$ time using $O(m\log f(m)/f(m))$ bits, which still achieves any time in $\omega(1)$ in $o(m)$ bits.
-By building the structure on the dual of $G$, we count the number of edges, nodes, or faces in the frontier of a face $x$ (4.b).
+\begin{lemma} The representation of Theorem~\ref{thm:basic} can be enriched with $o(m)$ bits so that, given a node $u$ and a face $x$, it answers whether $u$ is in the frontier of $x$ in any time in $\omega(1)$. \end{lemma}